jdb/jdb.github.com/concurrent.rst

-2. An HTTP get request for the URL is formatted, a socket toward the IP address of the web server is opened and the message is written in the socket's file descriptor. :func:`urlopen` waits for the reply from the server and returns.
+2. An HTTP get request for the URL is formatted, a socket toward the IP address of the web server is opened and the message is written in the socket's file descriptor. :func:`urlopen`, then waits for the reply from the server and returns.

 Here is the corresponding steps of how Twisted operates with the :func:`getPage` function: